wayfinderio/intro-to-fp/_docs/2-the-pillars-of-fp/it-all-starts-with-pure-functions.md

 #### Effects

 Some people refer to functions that are not pure as "impure", but I prefer the term effectful because it goes to the heart of the distinction.
 Pure functions by definition have no impact on the state of a program.
-You could apply one 0, 1, or 10,000 times and there would be no way to tell.
+You could apply it 0, 1, or 10,000 times and there would be no way to tell.

-This is not to say that effectful functions are not still present in an application built this way.
-That's why the principle is about using pure functions _to the maximum extent possible_, not _built entirely out of pure functions_.
+Using pure functions _to the maximum extent possible_, does not mean _built entirely out of pure functions_.
 The equivalent of `main` in your application will almost certainly be effectful, and that's ok!
 Effectful functions are like super functions, they can do everything a pure function can do **AND** all that stuff pure functions cannot.
 This means effectful functions can use pure functions and this doesn't interfere with the pure functions staying pure.
 Now a pure function used in this way still can't turn around and use an effectful function.

 > Effectful => Pure => Pure